Skip to main content

 Authentication

-While Gateway itself is permissionless and does not require authentication, webhook subscriptions require a Circle Developer account and API key.
+While Gateway itself is permissionless and does not require authentication, webhook subscriptions require a Circle Console account and API key.
 Manage subscriptions through the POST /v2/notifications/subscriptions/permissionless endpoint.
-Create a free account at the Circle Developer Console to get started.
+Create a free account at the Circle Console to get started.
 An API key is only needed for managing webhook subscriptions, not for using Gateway’s core transfer features.

 Event types